-Figure 3-8 Removing Battery (Dual-Battery Units)
+Figure 3-4 Removing the Battery

-Connecting the Isokinetic Probe
+Connecting Isokinetic Probe

-The SOLAIR comes with an isokinetic sample probe, tripod stand and a length of sample tubing that is lined with an electrostatic reduction material to eliminate particle adhesion.
-The probe with tubing connects to the sample inlet.
+The SOLAIR 3100/5100 comes with an isokinetic sample probe and a tripod stand.
+The shipment includes 10 feet of sample tubing that is lined with a material that reduces electrostatic attraction and particle adhesion.
+It will fit over the sample inlet.